 Features are added and updated in every release.
 The Feature management experience provides a workspace where you can view a list of features that have been delivered in each release.
-By default, new features are turned off.
-You can use the workspace to turn them on and view the documentation for them.
+You can then use the workspace to view feature documentation, and to enable or disable features.

 The Feature management workspace

 You can open the Feature management workspace by selecting the appropriate tile on the dashboard.
 You will see a page that shows a list of features for all releases that are supported by the Feature management experience.

 - Feature name – A description of the feature that was added.